zooniverse/geordi/API/README.md

-# geordie - a user analytics capture engine - API
+# geordi - a user analytics capture engine - API

 Created for the MICO project (WP7), this simple JSON API server (using fortune, nedb and node.js) can capture and return simple user interaction event history